bYeo15/net_queue/README.md

 - `get(block: bool = True, timeout: int | None = None, allow_none: bool = True)` - Retrieves an enqueued piece of data from the server.
 Uses the same blocking logic as the client (see above).
 If `allow_none` is `True`, returns `None` if no data is available.
 Otherwise, raises `Empty`.
 - `get_all()` - Retrieves all immediately available messages.
 - `put(msg: bytes, block: bool = False, timeout: int | None = None, send_all: bool = False)` - Sends the given message.
 If `send_all` is `True`, the message is sent to all clients.
 If `send_all` if `False`, uses `choose_dispatch` (see below) to select one connected client and send the message to that client.
 If `block` is `False`, will raise `Full` if no clients are available.
 If `block` is `True`, will wait up to `timeout` seconds (indefinitely if `timeout` is `None`) for a client to become available (during this time, the server will `poll`, but will not accept new connections).
 If the timeout is elapsed, will raise `Full`.
+- `put_to(msg: bytes, target: ClientConn | NetQueueServer.TARG_ALL, block: bool = False, timeout: int | None = None)` - Sends the given message to a chosen target.
+If `target` is the singleton object `NetQueueServer.TARG_ALL`, instead sends the message to all clients.
+Can be used if the server is no to do its own dispatching.
+Uses the same blocking logic as `put`.
 - `close()` - Closes the server.
 Signals all connected clients with `DISCONN`.

 ### User-Defined Methods:
 - `load_config(self, config_file: str)` - **REQUIRED**, should load config data from the given file into the `self.config` dictionary.
 Note that this dictionary uses some pre-defined values (see Config section).
-- `choose_dispatch(self)` - **REQUIRED**, should select and return a client object from among `self.clients` to dispatch a message to.
+- `choose_dispatch(self)` - Defaults to returning `None` (no client), for cases where dispathching is to be done independent of the server.
+If used, should select and return a client object from among `self.clients` to dispatch a message to.
 May also update that client's status to reflect this dispatch.
 If no clients are available, returns `None`.
 - `get_status(self) -> str | None` - Defaults to returning `None`.
 Should either return `None` (in which case no status messages are sent) or a string representing the status of this server.
 By default, server status is never used.
 - `handle_cl_status(self, client, data)` - Defaults to a no-op.
 Should handle the client's status data (received as a string), updating the provided `client` object (an instance of the chose `client_type`).
 - `handle_cl_enqueue(self, client, data)` - Defaults to just loading the data (as a string) into the local queue.
 Can be extended to (for example) update client status or deserialise the data.
 Should make use of the `self.local_queue` list whenever something is being enqueued to the server (which is used by `get`, `get_all`, etc.).